-Electoral Area E - Cowichan Station/Sahtlam/Glenora is one of nine electoral areas in the CVRD.
-Electoral area E includes a suburban subdivision at Eagle Heights, and the primarily rural and agricultural areas of Sahtlam and Glenora.
-Overall, electoral area E has little population density limited mix in uses.
+Electoral area F was one of only two jurisdictions in the CVRD to decrease in population (-7%) between 2006 and 2016, although the population grew by 2% between 2011 and 2016.
 It is almost entirely composed of single-detached homes (90% of units), with small portions of manufactured homes (3% of units), duplexes (3% of units), other ground-oriented types (2% of units) and apartments (1% of units).
+Electoral area F had a decline in the number of housing units used as a primary residence, declining from 740 units in 2006 to 735 units in 2016 (-1%).

-Electoral area E grew by 5% from 2006 to 2016, slower than the CVRD as a whole.
-It has 4,035 residents and is one of the more affluent jurisdictions, with a median household income of \$72,082.
 It is the second youngest jurisdiction in the region with a median age of 42.2, and it has the second highest labour participation rate (68.6%).
-It has a lower share of renter households (17% of households) and the analysis completed in this report shows that an unusually high proportion (46%) of electoral area E's renter households are in core housing need and 21% are in extreme core housing need.
+It has a lower share of renter households (17% of households) than other CVRD jurisdictions.
+The analysis completed in this report shows that an unusually high proportion (46%) of electoral area F's renter households are in core housing need and 21% are in extreme core housing need.

-Interviews with 11 local developers and realtors indicate that housing demand in electoral area E is greater than supply at present and that new development will be inhibited by lack of services such as sewer and water.
-Given the projected population growth and household size, this report's analysis estimates that there is a need for 111 units of new housing in electoral area E in the next five years with a particular need for one-bedroom units.
+Between 2019 and 2025, electoral area F is expected to grow from 1,607 residents to 2,498 residents, an increase of 55% in six years.
+Interviews with 11 local developers and realtors indicate that housing demand in electoral area F is greater than supply at present and that new development will be inhibited by lack of services such as sewer and water.
+Given the projected population growth and household size, this report's analysis estimates that there is a need for 369 units of new housing in electoral area F in the next five years with a particular need for one-bedroom units.